norberttech/aceeditor-bundle/README.md

     'options_enable_live_autocompletion' => true,
     'options_enable_snippets' => false
     'keyboard_handler' => null
-));
+]);
 ```

 Above code will create textarea element that will be replaced with ace editor instance.
 Textarea value is updated on every single change in ace editor.

 ## Configuration

-> This section is optional, you dont need to configure anything and the form type will still work perfectly fine
+> This section is optional, you dont need to configure anything and the form type will still work perfectly fine.

 Default configuration: